 And getting caught in a dangerous current in the Great Lakes happens more than you might think — to strong swimmers and water novices alike.
-Since 2002, there have been more than 130 deaths and about 300 rescues directly attributed to currents in the Great Lakes.
+Since 2002, there have been more than 180 deaths and more than 400 rescues directly attributed to currents in the Great Lakes.

 These are conservative numbers — it is likely that currents contribute to many more deaths and rescues in the Great Lakes than are reported.
 Many of the deaths happened near structures, like piers and breakwalls, making these areas the most hazardous places.